Living Learning Communities

 The Creative Arts community is designed to unite and inspire first-year students from all disciplines who share a passion for the arts (fine art, music, drama, dance, theatre, and/or film).
 This LLC is ideal if you are interested in exploring innovation and creativity through hands-on experiential programming opportunities.

 The Leadership LLC is designed to challenge, support, and empower its residents to take initiative and leave a positive impact at Queen’s – and far beyond.
 This interest-based LLC is open to all majors and faculties.
-This community is a good option if you would like to explore different leadership styles through workshops, reflection activities and involvement in other residence leadership activities.
+This community is a good option if you would like to meet different campus leaders and develop your interest and ability to take on leadership in Residence and on campus.

 Unique Communities